Preparing to leave Leeds

 Access to the Careers Centre:

-- Leeds alumni can create a graduate log-in on the Careers website and have access to Careers Centre services for up to 5 years after graduation.
+- Leeds alumni can create a graduate log-in on the Careers website and have access to Careers Centre services for life after graduation.

 Access to Leeds for Life: